Dairy Analytics

 Milk Fever

-Milk fever is a disorder that often affects dairy cows close to calving.
-It is a metabolic disease caused by a low blood calcium level (hypocalcaemia).
-Between 3 to 10% of cows in dairy districts are affected each year, with much higher percentages occurring on some properties.
+Milk fever is a condition that commonly occurs in dairy cows near the time of giving birth.
+It is a metabolic disorder that results from a lack of calcium in the blood (hypocalcaemia).
+It affects between 3 to 10% of cows in dairy areas each year, and some farms have much higher rates.

 • Patented algorithms based on accelerometer & cattle movement activity